Aberdeen CEO sees room for small acquisitions

-DAVOS, Switzerland Aberdeen Asset Management is not looking for any major acquisitions following its purchase of Scottish Widows Investment Partnership (SWIP), but is interested in small deals, the fund manager's chief executive said on Wednesday.
+DAVOS Switzerland Jan 21 Aberdeen Asset Management is not looking for any major acquisitions following its purchase of Scottish Widows Investment Partnership (SWIP), but is interested in small deals, the fund manager's chief executive said on Wednesday.

 "We've got cash.
 We could spend if we wanted to.
 We could spend $100 million without affecting our regulatory capital," Martin Gilbert told Reuters on the fringes of the World Economic Forum in Davos.